HeveraletLaidCenx/inochi2d-docs/docs/source/spec/inp/profiles.rst

 Profiles & Extensions
 =====================

-| **NOTE**: Profiles and extensions are a *to be implemented* feature of the Inochi2D specification.
+| **NOTE**: This section is a *to be implemented* feature of the Inochi2D specification.
 | *Most of this documentation is preliminary context.*

-| The Inochi2D format is meant to be portable and usable across many platforms, but for some usescases you want more powerful features.
+| The Inochi2D format is meant to be portable and usable across many platforms, but for some use cases you want more powerful features.
 | For example, maybe you're targeting modern PCs or smartphones and your project's artists want more flexibility in how they render their art.
 | Inochi2D provides Profiles and Extensions to cover these needs.
 |